sebapusch/assignment_0/README.md

 2. **Note the Issues:** This code has multiple issues, namely.
     - Formatting and missing whitespaces
-    - Incorrect typehints and return types
+    - Incorrect type hints and return types
     - Missing docstrings
     - And so on...
-Try fixing them by yourself first.
+Could you try fixing them by yourself first?

 3. **Linters and Code Formatters:**